 I had to ask my family this question and they immediately yelled out Eveready battery and a high voltage wire.
 I do have a lot of energy and hardly ever get tired.
 I know, I know, it's a pain for those who have to live with me, but what can I say?

 What is the last book you read that moved you?

 The most recent book I read that moved me was The Help by Kathryn Stockett.
 This book takes place in the south during the 1960s.
 I think the reason it affected me so much is because, even though I was young at the time, Martin Luther King and the fight for civil rights is still deeply ingrained in my memory.

 I can't tell you how many times that book has been recommended on my site, Margaret!
 I loved it, too.
 Very moving.

 I just finished the 3rd book in my Rocky Creek Romance series.
 I'm getting ready to work on a new series.

 Where else can readers find you or your writing online?

-Thank you, Margaret, for visiting with us and telling us about your novel.
-Readers, Margaret has offered to give a copy of her novel to the winner of our drawing on Thursday, October 21.
+Thanks, Margaret, for visiting with us and telling us about your novel.
+Readers, Margaret has offered to give a copy of her book to the winner of our drawing on Saturday, July 3.
 To enter, leave a comment for Margaret, below.
 Leave your email address, in case you win, like so: trish[at]trishperry[dot]com.

-Check out my interview with Shannon Vannatter below, and leave a comment under her interview to be entered in a drawing for a signed copy of her book.
+Check out my interviews with Carla Stewart and Kim Sawyer, below, and leave a comment under their interviews to be entered in drawings for signed copies of their books.

 Annoying legal disclaimer: drawings void where prohibited; open only to U.S. residents; the odds of winning depend upon the number of participants.
 See full disclaimer HERE.